11B – 90 mm x 145 mm

 GLOSSARY OF COMMON PRINTING TERMS

-- GSM – Grams per square metre.
+GSM – Grams per square metre.
 This is the weight that paper is measured in.
 Generally known as paper thickness!

-- Bleed – A few millimeters extra artwork passed the edge of the paper (artwork that goes to the edge of the paper, must have bleed added.
-So if is trimmed unevenly, white paper does not show).
+Bleed – A few millimeters extra artwork past the edge of the paper (artwork that goes to the edge of the paper, must have bleed added.
+So if it is trimmed unevenly, white paper does not show).
 Generally 3mm bleed.